habeero/doxary/docs/DESIGN_SYSTEM.md

 Before substantial screen implementation, each approved screen design must define its primary goal, information hierarchy, primary and secondary actions, navigation entry and exit, loading/empty/error states, offline or local-only behavior, partial-analysis behavior where relevant, German and Arabic RTL layouts, and accessibility semantics, focus order, contrast, dynamic type, and touch targets.
 Wireframes are the implementation source of truth; incremental widget changes must not substitute for an approved flow.

+Processing progress uses semantic staged labels with active/completed states, never invented percentages or raw transport logs.
+Import controls use an immutable Analyze snapshot and become disabled or cleared at submission.
+Result components are data-driven: absent or meaningless facts are omitted, while explicit organizational unassigned states and useful uncertainty guidance remain visible.
+Completion, failure, and offline states must be communicated without implying work that the client or server did not actually perform.

 ## Phase 1 implementation

 The foundation provides a directional spacing scale, Material 3 light/dark semantic color schemes, accessible minimum-height primary actions, reusable section cards, status chips, empty states, and error states.
 User-visible UI strings are resolved through `AppLocalizations` for German and Arabic; widgets use directional Material layouts and do not contain hardcoded German/Arabic strings.
 Typography remains system-provided until a future font decision that supports both scripts is made.